webdeveloper25m/rbc-site/content/research/Preterm-birth.md

   - /images/research/flagship-img.jpg
 draft: false
 ---

-{{< figure src=" /images/research/flagship-img.jpg" >}}

-Complications associated with a premature birth include immature lungs, difficulty regulating body temperature, poor feeding and slow weight gain.
-Premature babies may need longer or more intense nursery care, medication and sometimes surgery.
+***

+ A premature birth is a birth that takes place more than three weeks before the baby's estimated due date Complications associated with a premature birth.